Disordered Eating and Dieting | Eating Disorders Victoria

 Physical effects of dieting

-The strict, restrictive and often unsustainable nature of many diets can leave dieters feeling constantly hungry and deprived.
-Dieters often ignore this hunger for a short time but such deprivation can eventually lead to powerful food cravings and over-compensatory behaviour such as bingeing.
+The strict, restrictive and often unsustainable nature of many diets can leave people feeling constantly hungry and deprived.
+People on diets often ignore this hunger for a short time, but such deprivation can eventually lead to powerful food cravings and over-compensatory behaviour such as bingeing.
 This can, in turn, lead to feelings of shame and failure, which contribute to negative emotional associations with food and eating.

 Dieting can: